 As was the case for most Civil War battles, the Union enjoyed a superior numerical advantage.
 Union forces suffered a total of ~4,910 casualties.
 This consisted of 806 killed, 3,940 wounded, and 164 missing and captured.

 Confederate forces suffered a total of ~32,363 casualties.
 This consisted of 805 killed, 1,938 wounded, and 29,620 missing and captured.

 The Significance of the Battle of Vicksburg

-With the capture of Vicksburg and subsequent capture of Port Harbor five days later, the Union finally controlled the entirety of the Mississippi River.
-This accomplishment served dual purposes.
+The capture of Vicksburg and then Port Harbor five days later served dual purposes.

-First, the Confederacy was now split in two with Western states such as Texas, Arkansas, and Louisiana now cut off from providing vital men, food, and supplies.
+First, the Confederate defeat gave the Union complete control over the Mississippi River splitting the Confederacy in two with western states such as Texas, Arkansas, and Louisiana now cut off from providing vital men, food, and supplies.
 Second, control of the Mississippi could now allow the Northern states in the Midwest to utilize the waterway again for agricultural exports.

 The loss of Vicksburg was also a huge psychological blow to the Confederacy.
 They relied on the river just as much as the Union and to lose complete access was a huge defeat.

 Coupled with Robert E. Lee’s loss at Gettysburg the day prior to Pemberton’s surrender, the significance of the Battle of Vicksburg cannot be understated.
-It’s considered a major turning point of the war.
+Historians consider the battle to be a major turning point of the war.